 Understanding the Voice Services Dashboard

-The Voice Services Dashboard is where you will find all your calling data.
+The Insights Voice Services dashboard is where you can find all your calling data.
 This dashboard is comprised of 11 widgets.
-A widget is an object in the viewing area that displays a chart, KPI, table, etc. Below you will find sample pictures of the dashboard with numbers associated to each widget, and a corresponding description.
-For more information on terms used in this dashboard, check out the Atmosphere® Insights Glossary.
+A widget is an object in the viewing area that displays a chart, KPI, table, etc. Below you can find sample pictures of the dashboard with numbers associated to each widget, and a corresponding description.
+For more information on terms used in this dashboard, check out the Insights Glossary.

 - Total Calls – KPI that displays all calls that occurred (complete or incomplete) over the selected time frame.